protopopov1122/pjos/README.md

 The solver offers command line utility, documentation for it can be obtained via running it with `--help` option.

+The solver is rather slow, mainly due to it's algorithmical simplicity (many potentially beneficial solving techniques are not implemented), as well as lack of specific optimizations (e.g. custom allocator for clauses, clause DB management and garbage collection, etc).

 ### Author & License
 Author: Protopopovs Jevgenijs